mayaamit11/PatternAnalysis-2025/recognition/improved_unet_maya/README.md

 # Prostate 3D Segmentation using Improved UNet3D
+**student number: 47400548**

-This project performs 3D medical image segmentation on the HipMRI Study on Prostate Cancer dataset using an **Improved UNet3D** architecture.
+This project performs 3D medical image segmentation on the HipMRI Study on Prostate Cancer dataset using an Improved UNet3D architecture.
-The goal is to segment the prostate and other anatomical structures within MRI volumes, achieving **mean Dice ≥ 0.70** on the test set.
+The goal is to segment the prostate and other anatomical structures within MRI volumes, achieving mean Dice ≥ 0.70 on the test set.
 Final performance: **mean Dice = 0.72 (the target was met, specified during PREDICT)**.